soldatsm/Papich-year-calculator/README.md

 # Papich-year-calculator
-This is a simple yera calculator that calculate current Papich`s yaers by curren year.
+This is a simple year calculator that calculate current Papich`s yaers by curren year.